Key Takeaway

 If one person fills multiple roles, keep role separation in documentation so accountability is still auditable.

-- Identity hardening: Require MFA for workforce and admin access; prioritize phishing-resistant authentication where possible (CISA highlights FIDO-based approaches for phishing resistance).
+- Identity hardening: Require MFA for workforce and admin access; prioritize phishing-resistant authentication where possible (CISA highlights FIDO-based approaches like hardware security keys for phishing resistance).
+Automate access revocation during employee offboarding using directory sync and automated deprovisioning workflows—manual offboarding checklists frequently miss secondary accounts, vendor portals, and shared credentials.

 - Asset and data inventory: Maintain a current inventory of hardware, software, and critical data stores (FTC and NIST CSF-aligned guidance).